This is part two of a series on minimalist axiologies (i.e. axiologies that essentially say “the less this, the better”).

 Before looking at the diagrams, let us already note two ways in which people might implicitly disagree about how to interpret them.

 First, the diagrams contain populations that should arguably be imagined to consist only of lives that never interact with each other.
-(More on this in the section on the “all else being equal” assumption.)
+(More in the section on the “all else equal” assumption.)

 A different interpretation of the horizontal line is used in antifrustrationism by Christoph Fehige (1998), which equates welfare with the avoidance of preference dissatisfaction (or “frustration”).
 When Fehige’s own diagrams contain the horizontal line, it just means the point above which the person “has a weak preference for leading her life rather than no life” (Fehige, 1998, p.
 534).
 On Fehige’s view, the lives with “very high welfare” are still much better off than the lives “barely worth living”.
 Yet if we assume that the lives above the horizontal line have all their preferences satisfied and “never suffer”, then minimalist axiologies would find no (subjective) problems in the Mere-Addition Paradox or the Repugnant Conclusion.
 Even so, they would still not strictly prefer larger populations, finding all populations of such problem-free lives rather equally perfect (in causal isolation).